- the events and digital format of the events hosted

-We use your personal information as necessary to provide a service to run an event, programmes and courses, such as to register attendees, issue tickets, facilitate information sharing with partners with whom you have consented for us to share information, and provide you with relevant connections and content during the events based on this information and your use of the Conference app.
+We use your personal information as necessary to provide a service to run an event, community platform, programmes, and courses, such as to register attendees, issue tickets, network in community, facilitate information sharing with partners with whom you have consented for us to share information, and provide you with relevant connections and content during the events based on this information and your use of the app and community platform.

 3.2 Communicating with you

 We use your personal information to contact you regarding your registration to attend, volunteer or speak at a Conference, to notify you of any changes to our policies and practices, for commercial, sales or investment purposes, and to respond to any requests or inquiries you may submit to us.
 If you subscribe to marketing, such as newsletters, we will use your information as described below.
 We may collect information from these communications to improve our Services.

 We will use your personal information for outreach and marketing, such as to send you information about our future events and programs that might be of interest to you.
 You can opt-out of these communications by using the unsubscribe links in our communications at any time or update your preferences to only receive certain communication.

 - when necessary to perform the Terms and Conditions or to provide you with the Services;

 - where you have consented to the processing, which you may revoke at any time;